SUBMENU

 Shorter Programs

-For those who are new to meditation or for whom a longer retreat format may not be best, you might consider attending a shorter retreat program, such as a weekend, or attend a daylong program, such as an Intensive or Meditation Day to become more familiar with the teachings.
-The schedule for these events is less rigorous and does not require participants to maintain silence over many days.
+For those who are new to meditation or for whom a longer retreat format may not be best, you might consider attending a shorter program to become more familiar with the teachings.
+The schedules for these one- or two-day events are less rigorous and do not require participants to maintain silence over many days.

-Those who would like to explore the depth of retreat but who are unable to attend a live retreat are encouraged to participate in an Online Course offered by Mukti.
-Online Courses offer broadcasted live talks by Mukti, and opportunities to ask her questions.
+Those who would like to explore the depth of retreat but who are unable to attend one in person are encouraged to participate online in a Course or Retreat offered by Mukti.

 Self-Guided Retreats

-Some may prefer to create their own retreat experience in private using one of the MP3 download sets recorded on retreat that includes all the recorded sessions of a prior live retreat along with some suggestions for how to design a retreat at home.
+You may prefer to create your own retreat experience in private using one of the MP3 download sets that include all the recorded sessions of a prior live retreat along with some suggestions for how to design a retreat at home.
+Check out our Retreat-at-Home page.